Table of Contents Contents

 TransUnion credit scores range from 300 to 900.
 If you're curious about your TransUnion credit score, you can get a copy of your Consumer Disclosure for free once a month.

-Just like TransUnion, Equifax credit scores range from 300 to 900.
+Just like TransUnion, Equifax's credit scores range from 300 to 900.
 Wondering what your Equifax credit score is?
 Check it for free on Borrowell, a Canadian credit education platform that provides complimentary credit report monitoring, financial tips, and personalized loan recommendations.

 Equifax also provides free credit reports upon request.